fusion-energy/neutronics-workshop/README.md

 ### <a name="task10"></a>Task 10 - Using CAD geometry

+Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/23)

 Constructive solid geometry (CSG) has been used in all the previous tasks.
-This task  task demonstrates the use of CAD geometry usage within openmc.
+This task demonstrates the use of CAD geometry usage within openmc.

 The use of CAD geometry has several advantages compared to CSG.